| Title: | Diversity Metrics Calculations for Rasterized Data |

 Either a success message or an error.

-Load data adapted from Mota et al. (2022), Tobias et al. (2022), and Jetz et al. (2014)
+Load data adapted from Mota et al. (2025), Şekercioğlu et al. (2025), Mota et al. (2022), Tobias et al. (2022), and Jetz et al. (2014)

 Mota, F. M. M. et al. 2022.
 Climate change is expected to restructure forest frugivorous bird communities in a biodiversity hot-point within the Atlantic Forest. - Diversity and Distributions 28: 2886–2897.